dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 V-REP_ Interface Package
 ------------------------

-The interface between DQ Robotics and V-REP_ can be downloaded with
+The interface between DQ Robotics and V-REP_ can be installed with

 .. code-block:: bash